CutieMath/d3-knowledge-base/README.md

 # Chart Axes

-- The chart axes are used in combination with the d3 scale api for example for the y axis use linear scale but remember that the y coordinate is from top to bottom and not the other way, so in the range you need to specify height, 0 instead of 0,height use axisLeft and pass the linear scale for the y axis and then use the call function from the svg root object created with d3
+- The chart axes are used in combination with the d3 scale API for example for the y axis use linear scale but remember that the y coordinate is from top to bottom and not the other way, so in the range you need to specify height, 0 instead of 0,height use axisLeft and pass the linear scale for the y axis and then use the call function from the svg root object created with d3